 Endometriomas

-Endometriosis is a condition in which the endometrial tissue — which lines the inside of the uterus — grows abnormally on other organs and tissues.
+Endometriosis is a condition in which the endometrial tissue, which lines the inside of the uterus, grows abnormally on other organs and tissues.
 Endometriomas are cysts formed when endometriosis affects the ovaries.

 Corpus luteum cyst

-After the follicle releases its egg, a small organ called the corpus luteum forms.
-The corpus luteum is responsible for producing progesterone during pregnancy and breaks down if an egg is not fertilized and implanted.
+After the follicle releases its egg, a small organ called the corpus luteum forms, the corpus luteum is responsible for producing progesterone during pregnancy and breaks down if an egg is not fertilized and implanted.
 Sometimes they develop into fluid-filled corpus luteum cysts.

 What are the symptoms of ovarian cysts and masses?